More fun and exciting mortgage Q&A: “What does a monthly mortgage payment consist of?”

-The principal portion of your mortgage payment is essentially the amount of debt you are borrowing, which eventually transitions into your ownership in the home as it is paid back, also known as home equity.
+The principal portion of your payment is essentially the amount of debt you are borrowing, which eventually transitions into your ownership in the home as it is paid back, also known as home equity.

-The interest portion of your mortgage payment is the cost of borrowing that money for the loan, or the expense the bank or mortgage lender charges for taking on the risk.
+The interest portion of your payment is the cost of borrowing that money for the loan, or the expense the bank or mortgage lender charges for taking on the risk.

-The tax portion of the mortgage payment is paid to the local government based on the assessed property value and tax rate for the area.
+The tax portion of the payment is paid to the local government based on the assessed property value and tax rate for the area.

-Finally, the insurance portion of the mortgage payment covers homeowners/hazard insurance, which protects the borrower (and lender) from a number of dangers and provides liability coverage.
+Finally, the insurance portion of the payment covers homeowners/hazard insurance, which protects the borrower (and lender) from a number of dangers and provides liability coverage.